mtkimmins/LTSDM_hack/README.md

 ## PROJECT STATUS:
 ### ⏳ **Work in Progress** ⏳

+**The Goal:** To create our own custom story cartridges for our kids.
 This project is currently in the **reverse-engineering phase** actively figuring out data patterns.

 **It is not yet possible to create custom stories.**